right of homestead:

-1. A statute exempting a homestead from execution or judicial sale for debt, unless all owners, usu. a husband and wife, have jointly mortgaged the property or otherwise subjected it to creditors’ claims. —aka homestead law; homestead-exemption statute; homestead right; right of homestead.
+1. A statute exempting a homestead from execution or judicial sale for debt, unless all owners, usually a husband and wife, have jointly mortgaged the property or otherwise subjected it to creditors’ claims. —aka homestead law; homestead-exemption statute; homestead right; homestead exemption.

 1. The exemption created by act of Congress declaring that no lands acquired under federal homestead and timber culture laws shall be liable for the satisfaction of any debt contracted prior to their acquisition from the government.
 42 Am J1st Pub L § 27.

 The exemption from execution, provided by constitution or statute, of a prescribed amount or tract of land occupied by the debtor as the head of the family residing thereon.
 26 Am J1st Home §§ 2 et seq.

 1. Under homestead exemption statutes, the immunity of real property from execution for debt, provided the property is occupied by the debtor as the head of the family.
 See head of family.